wakeupnemo/polymarket-research/STATE.md

 - `median_market_quality_score`

 Current live implementation result:
-- the latest successful diagnostics run processed `60` rows from the current stable feature set,
+- the latest successful diagnostics run on the longer bounded sample processed `120` rows from the current stable feature set,
-- found `26` stale rows,
-- found stale-row fraction `0.43333333333333335`,
-- found `0` missing-spread rows,
-- found `0` non-positive-spread rows,
-- found `0` wide-spread rows at threshold `0.1`,
-- found `0` zero/empty top-size rows,
-- found `0` null imbalance rows,
-- found `0` null microprice rows,
-- found `26` repeated-hash rows,
+- refreshed the diagnostics JSON summary,
+- refreshed the diagnostics market-summary CSV,
+- refreshed the latest diagnostics manifest,
-- and produced mean / median market-quality values without error.
+- and provided the market-level inputs used by the calibrated tradability pass without error.

 #### 7. Tradability / gating layer
 Implemented and working: